Fordi/skitter/readme.md

 This project was specifically for AMV Hell; I got tired of running back to the site anytime I wanted to see what this anime or that sound clip was.

 It must be run from a webserver, preferably a light one.
-Also, you'll need to get a copy of jquery in here.

-Once that stuff is done, modify config.js appropriately and open index.html in your browser.
+Once that's done, modify config.js appropriately and open index.html in your browser.
 Instructions are right there.

 Why ASS?
 --------